 No matter where you are in your nursing career, the size and scope of our organization means you have the resources, technology, tools, and support you need to make a lasting impact.

 Physician Assistant Careers

 Physician assistants play a powerful and important role in delivering high-quality, informative care.
 Working directly with patients, their families, colleagues, and supervising physicians, they are vital in defining the overall care experience.

 Being a physician assistant at Kaiser Permanente is centered on promoting a healing environment — one that maintains a caring, comforting practice while honoring the unity of the whole patient: mind, body, and spirit.

-Come introduce yourself to a member of the Kaiser Permanente team at an upcoming career or professional event.
-We look forward to meeting you in person.
+Connect with a member of the Kaiser Permanente team at an upcoming career or professional event.
+We look forward to seeing you!